-We are very fortunate in Pittsburgh to be home to numerous parks and green spaces.
+We are very fortunate to be home to numerous parks in Pittsburgh.
 There are hundreds of acres of parks within the city limits and over 12,000 acres of parks within Allegheny County alone.
 Drive just 10-20 minutes outside of the city and you can be completely surrounded by nature.

 All these parks mean hundreds upon hundreds of miles of trails, such that you could go for a hike every weekend for years and not get close to hitting them all.